slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What got you here won't get you there.'*

-> *'The directions to get you anywhere include a few turns:<br>
+> *'The directions to get you anywhere include a few turns:
-Sometimes you need to say YES to everything and be open to growth;<br>
+Sometimes you need to say YES to everything and be open to growth;
-Sometimes you need to say NO to everything and focus.<br>
+Sometimes you need to say NO to everything and focus.
 It's scary to make those direction choices, but that's how I know I'm on to something.
-Fear is a great road sign.'<br>
+Fear is a great road sign.'
 -- Derek Sivers (paraphrased)*

 > *'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*